-One of the most amazing aspects of cyanobacteria is their ability to kick-start the photosynthesis process within 48 hours of liquid water returning, despite being in a freeze-dried state.
-Because of the low temperatures it also means metabolic rates are slow giving them increased chance of surviving in the harsh environment.
+One of the most amazing aspects of cyanobacteria survival is their ability to kick-start the photosynthesis process within 48 hours of receiving liquid water, despite being in a virtually freeze-dried state.

-Ice-covered lakes in the Dry Valleys, which have ice around 3 - 5 metres thick throughout the year, provide a unique habitat for life to thrive.
-Some of the key characteristics of the lakes include:
+Ice-covered lakes in the Dry Valleys, which have ice around 3 - 5 meters thick (9.8 - 16.4 feet) throughout the year, provide a unique habitat for life to thrive.
+Some of the key characteristics of these lakes include:

-- The ice-cover prevents wind-mixing resulting in a stable water column.
-This allows salt-water layers to persist over many years
+- Ice cover that results in a stable water column, allowing saltwater layers to persist over many years

 - It limits the speed at which nutrients, that accumulate in deep waters, can return to the upper layer of the lake